TalhaHunter10/EGold-Haven-Project/README.md

 | `password` | `string` |
 | `status` | **admin** |

-status is only required for admin, rest user and jeweler statuses and set automatically on registration.
+status is only required for admin, rest user and jeweler statuses are set automatically on registration.